cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Sometimes it is beneficial to carry an embedded CBOR data item that is not meant to be decoded immediately at the time the enclosing data item is being decoded.
 Tag 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.
+Contained items that aren't byte strings are invalid.
+Any contained byte string is valid, even if it encodes an invalid or ill-formed CBOR item.

 #### Expected Later Encoding for CBOR-to-JSON Converters {#convexpect}